russellballestrini/botoform/readme.rst

 Quickstart
 ------------------

-The Quickstart_ guide will teach you how to setup your aws credential config file and create and destroy a real test VPC using botoform.
+The `Quickstart Guide`_ will teach you how to setup your aws credential config file and create and destroy a real test VPC using botoform.

 Schema Reference